Whatever the reasons you may have for learning Korean. You can be sure there is an app to meet your needs.

 Language Drops is another favorite app for learning the Korean language.
 It focuses on vocabulary and phrases and not much on other language aspects like grammar and conversations.

 The app gives you access to over 2,000 Korean words.
 It helps you create memorable visual associations between new words and their meanings.
-Then, once you’ve grasped the words, you can practice and review.
+Then, once you’ve grasped the terms, you can practice and review.

 This program advances quickly and includes games and quizzes for good learning practice.
 You can also get instant feedback so that you can correct your mistakes.